 Getting Ready for Burns Night

-Of all the annual celebrations here in Bonny Scotland, Burns Night is a real highlight.
+Of all the annual celebrations here in Bonnie Scotland, Burns Night is a real highlight.

 It is celebrated on 25th January every year in homage to Scottish poet and national bard Robert Burns.